Dagmawi-22/retiktok/README.md

 - PanResponder from react-native - for handling the swipe up/bottom actions & switching videos
 - Animated from react-native - for providing an animated style exchange for components
 - expo-av - for playing videos
+- expo-video-thumbnails - to generate thumbnails for videos

 # How to Run